-2. Press the Smart Card gently to ensure a firm connection is made.
+Press the Smart Card gently to ensure a firm connection is made.
+The computer will identify the Smart Card and display an icon in the Windows Taskbar.

-- Insert the Smart Card until it reaches the end of the Smart Card slot.
+- When inserting a Smart Card into the Smart Card slot, make sure to confirm that the card is oriented correctly before inserting. - Insert the Smart Card until it reaches the end of the Smart Card slot.
 The Smart Card is partially extended beyond the chassis edge.
-Do not attempt to insert it further. - Always remove the Smart Card from the Smart Card slot before moving the computer. - Before removing the Smart Card, confirm that the Smart Card is not working with any program or system. - Remove the Smart Card after use. - Be careful not to bend the Smart Card while removing it from the computer.
+Do not attempt to insert it further. - Always remove the Smart Card from the Smart Card slot before moving the computer. - Remove the Smart Card after use.